Youth ministry: A calling well worth it

 On Aug.
 6, it was God's orchestration of small events that led them to be exactly where God wanted them, the couple said.
 Visiting Garner State Park on their honeymoon, Richard and Rebecca decided to stay a day beyond their initial plans.
 They were enjoying the trip, and one more day would be wonderful, they thought.

 The extra time gave them a chance to go fishing that evening.
-They hadn't caught or seen anything of significant size, and/p>/p>/p>... [continue]
+They hadn't caught or seen anything of significant size, and the couple was about to pack up for the night.
+Then Rebecca spied "biggest bass I've ever seen in my... [continue]

 Uniforms: They're elementary